 Technical Information Bulletin

-The purpose of this Safety and Health Information Bulletin is:
+The purpose of this Technical Information Bulletin is:

 - to inform users of all models of truck mounted Condor aerial devices that the manufacturer, Time Manufacturing Company, has issued a service bulletin (FC 02-001) on outrigger pin modification; and